 Renal vein thrombosis is blockage of the renal vein, which carries blood away from the kidney, by a blood clot.

-In adults, renal vein thrombosis usually occurs with other kidney disorders that cause nephrotic syndrome, in which large amounts of protein are lost in the urine.
-Renal vein thrombosis may also be caused by kidney cancer or conditions that put pressure on the renal vein (for example, a tumor) or on the inferior vena cava, which the renal vein drains into.
-Other possible causes are blood clotting disorders (hypercoagulability disorders), vasculitis, sickle cell disease or diabetes that affects the kidney, oral contraceptive use, injury, cocaine abuse, or, rarely, thrombophlebitis migrans—a condition in which clotting occurs sequentially in different veins all over the body.
+Renal vein thrombosis may also be caused by kidney cancer or conditions that put pressure on the renal vein (for example, a tumor) or on the inferior vena cava, into which the renal vein drains.
+Other possible causes are blood clotting disorders (hypercoagulability disorders), vasculitis, systemic lupus erythematosus (lupus), sickle cell disease or diabetes that affects the kidneys, oral contraceptive use, injury, cocaine abuse, or, rarely, thrombophlebitis migrans—a condition in which clotting occurs sequentially in different veins all over the body.

-Computed tomography (CT) angiography and magnetic resonance (MR) angiography are the tests doctors use to diagnose renal vein thrombosis.
-They are highly accurate and do not require insertion of a catheter into an artery or a vein deep in the body, so they are usually the preferred tests.
+Magnetic resonance (MR) angiography, Doppler ultrasonography, and computed tomography (CT) angiography are the tests doctors use to diagnose renal vein thrombosis.
+MR angiography and CT angiography are highly accurate and do not require insertion of a catheter into an artery or a vein deep in the body.
 Ultrasonography is not as accurate, but it is very safe.
-An ultrasound scan shows enlarged kidneys if the blockage developed suddenly.
-Doppler ultrasonography may show that there is no blood flowing in the kidney vein.
+Ultrasonography shows enlarged kidneys if the blockage developed suddenly.
+Doppler ultrasonography may show that there is no blood flowing in the renal vein.
 X-rays of the inferior vena cava or the renal vein that are taken after a radiopaque dye is injected into an artery or deep vein (venography) is the most accurate test but may cause clots to break off and travel through the bloodstream, becoming emboli, which can cause complications.

 The outcome depends on the cause of the thrombosis, complications, and the degree of kidney damage.
 Death from renal vein thrombosis is rare and usually results from a fatal underlying disorder or from complications, such as a pulmonary embolism.
 The effects on kidney function depend on whether one or both kidneys are affected, whether blood flow is restored, and what the state of kidney function was before the blockage occurred.

+The underlying disorder is treated.
 The primary treatment is with anticoagulant drugs, which usually improve kidney function by preventing the formation of additional clots and reducing the risk of pulmonary embolism.
-Use of drugs that dissolve clots (fibrinolytics) is a newer treatment that is becoming more widespread but is still not routine.
+Sometimes a catheter is inserted into the vein to give a drug that dissolves clots (fibrinolytic) or to remove the clot (called thrombectomy).
+These newer treatments are becoming more widespread but are still not routine.
 Rarely, surgery is done to remove clots in the renal vein.
 A kidney is rarely removed and then only if other complications, such as high blood pressure, develop.

-Last full review/revision December 2007 by Seyed-Ali Sadjadi, MD
+Last full review/revision June 2014 by Zhiwei Zhang, MD